 But so many people come to me and claim to have spiritual problems, for which they seek spiritual solutions — when they actually need to do the work of deprogramming First Pass patterns and stepping up to Second Pass responsibilities to parent themselves and learn basic life skills.

 Instead, they are doing more meditation, seeking out gurus, doing mantra and prostrations, seeking a spiritual breakthrough.
 And you might have amazing experiences.
 Your heart might break open and expand, you might experience a sense of connection and bliss.

 But guess what?
 You’ll still have a relationship with money that was programmed in the first ten years of your life by people who may are may not have had a great relationship with money themselves.
 That doesn’t disappear when you open your heart chakra, or whatever.
-I know a spiritual teacher who is authorized to give initiations to students who has a terrible relationship with money, can’t communicate effectively with their spouse and — even with all these years of high level, dedicated spiritual practice — keeps finding their self-driving car circling back to drop them at some of the same old unwanted locations.
+We all know spiritual teachers who have a terrible relationship with money, can’t communicate effectively with their spouse and — even with years of high level, dedicated spiritual practice — keeps finding their self-driving car circling back to drop them at some of the same old unwanted locations.
 And what do they look toward as a solution?
 More spiritual practices.
-Ayahuasca in the Amazonian jungles, anyone?
+Exotic spiritual practices.
+More intensive spiritual practices.

 Step up to the challenge and possibility of the Second Pass — taking charge of your own vehicle.

 I think it’s exciting, writing your own story, learning to drive and navigate your own vehicle.
 It’s not easy at times, but it’s all you!
 However well or poorly your parents managed the intro, what comes after is all your own making.
 It’s amazing for me to watch people break through internal blocks and patterns, and take up the challenge of parenting themselves.
 And most of that happens in an active, intelligent and curious engagement with all the regular features of life — not by transcending them through spirituality.